-8.4 Storm water Storage Pond/Basin
+8.5 Storm water Storage Pond/Basins

-The primary function of storm water storage pond is either to store the storm water and gradually release through controlled mechanism to receiving water bodies, conveyance system or completely consumed via infiltration and evaporation.
-There are basically two types of storm water storage tank as described below.
+The primary function of storm water storage pond is either to store the storm water and gradually release through a controlled mechanism to receiving water bodies, conveyance system, or completely consumed via infiltration and evaporation.
+There are two types of storm water storage tank, as described below.

-8.4.1 Detention ponds/Basin
+8.5.1 Detention ponds/Basin

 Detention facilities provide temporary storage of storm water that is released through an outlet that controls flows to pre-set levels.
 Detention facilities typically flatten and spread the inflow hydrograph, lowering the peak to the desired flow rate.
-It is generally planned to limit the peak out flow rate to that which is existed from the same watershed which is existed before development for a specific range of flood frequencies.
+It is generally planned to limit the peak outflow rate to the pre-development stage of the same catchment for a specific range of flood frequencies.

-8.4.2 Retention ponds/Basin
+8.5.2 Retention ponds/Basin

-Retention ponds may also be called an extended detention pond as defined above as all the stored storm water is .absorbed through infiltration and evaporation over a long period of time.
-Nevertheless the stored water may be used if need be for water supply and recreational purposes etc. Pervious bottom should be provided in these tanks to ensure sufficient infiltration capability to empty the pond within a reasonable time.
-This is discussed in rain water harvesting section.
+Retention ponds may also be called an extended detention pond as defined above as all the stored storm water is absorbed through infiltration and evaporation over a long period of time.
+Nevertheless, the stored water may be used if need be for water supply and recreational purposes, etc. The pervious bottom should be provided in these tanks to ensure sufficient infiltration capability to empty the pond within a reasonable time.
+This is discussed in the rainwater harvesting section.

-8.4.3 Site Selection
+8.5.2.1 Site Selection

-Proximity to flood prone area may be a primary consideration while selecting site for detention basin.
+Proximity to the flood-prone area may be a primary consideration while selecting site for detention basin.
 The nearer the site to such areas, the larger the tributary areas that could be controlled by the site.

-8.4.4 Adequacy of the site size
+8.5.2.2 Adequacy of the site size

-Land should be available of adequate size as determined by areal extent of the site such that required volume of water could be stored temporarily on site.
+Land should be available of adequate size as determined by areal extent of the site such that required volume of water could be stored temporarily on-site.

-8.4.5 Topographic consideration
+8.5.2.3 Topographic consideration

-Topographic configuration should permit gravity driven inflow and out flow from the detention basin which is the most desirable situation in locating the site for detention basin.
+Topographic configuration should permit gravity-driven inflow and outflow from the detention basin, which is the most desirable situation in locating the site for a detention basin.

-8.4.6 Access to the site
+8.5.2.4 Access to the site

-Access must be provided for inspection and maintenance either from adjacent publically owned land or through private owned land under access easement provision.
+Access must be provided for inspection and maintenance either from adjacent publically owned land or through privately owned land under access easement provision.

-8.4.7 Design of storm water Storage Pond/Basin
+8.5.3 Design of storm water Storage Pond/Basin